KataSCM/kata_supermarket/README.md

 "ACDFAAAF"
 ```

-> **Tip:** The prices are fixed and you can saves in a private array or similar.
-Obtaining price is not the exercise objective.
+> **Tip:** The prices are fixed and you can save in a private array or similar.
+Obtaining price is not the exercise's objective.

 ##Exercise 1